Inbound AI For Appliance Repair Calls

 Service-call fee, diagnostic process, brand coverage, part availability, manufacturer warranty, home warranty, landlord approval, and travel-area fit.

-Outcome: Answer approved basics and route exact quotes, warranty decisions, and unusual brands without guessing.
+Outcome: Answer approved basics and send exact quotes, warranty decisions, and unusual brands to staff without guessing.

 What operators actually care about